DS-39

 DS-39 (Дегтярёва Станковый образца 1939 года) was a Soviet medium machine gun, designed by Vasily Degtyaryov, that was used during the Second World War.
 The work on the gun's design began in 1930, and it was accepted by the Red Army in September, 1939.
 About 10,000 were made from 1939 to 1941, but the weapon was not successful in service and its production was discontinued after the German invasion began in June, 1941, with factories converted to produce the older, more reliable PM M1910 (a WWI-era Maxim machine gun design) which was in turn replaced by the SG-43 Goryunov medium machine gun in 1943.

-About 200 were captured by Finland in 1941 and issued to Finnish troops.
+Background

+The Soviets began mulling on a replacement for the PM M1910 in the 1920s: while the Maxim proved to be a sound design, it was slow to manufacture, required specialized machine tools and skilled workers, it was also heavy to carry around in the battlefield, specially with the soldiers having to carry water for cooling the barrel.

+In 1928, they defined the specifications: It needed to be an air-cooled design with a firing mechanism similar to the DP and DT machine guns already in use (to simplify training), a firing rate of 500 rounds per minute, and fed by 150-round belts; the complete gun also needed to weigh no more than 66 lb with its mount, while the mounting itself had to be a tripod (with or without wheels) weighing no more than 33 lb.
+Degtyaryov began working on the DS in 1930 with the assistance of Georgy Shpagin, who developed the belt-feeding system.
+After a long process of trials and fixing teething problems, the system was formally adopted by the Red Army in September 1939, with serial production beginning in June 1940.